What is Congenital Vascular Malformation?

 How Is CVM Diagnosed?

-As a general rule, CVMs should be treated for specific indications: persistent pain, ulceration, bleeding, blood clots, obstruction of major vessels, causing progressive limb asymmetry by overgrowth, and for cosmetic indications or because the vascular mass is cumbersome and leads to a badly misshapen limb or interferes with extremity function in a mechanical way.
-Since most of the patients with the worst CVMs show up early in life, the timing of any intervention should be planned according to a child’s growth and development.
-Often it is better to delay operating on very young children, if possible.
+CVMs should be treated when they cause problems.
+Issues could include pain, ulcers, bleeding, blood clots, blockage of major blood vessels, or problems with the way limbs function.
+The timing of any treatment should be planned according to a child’s growth and development.
+It is often better to delay operating on very young children, if possible.